onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Summary

 We hope that this was a good introduction to the local blockchain emulator and the `Flow CLI` in general.
-You should feel comfortable now with the local tools and the configuration.
+You should feel comfortable now with basic usage of the local tools and configuration.